ksaalfeld/exprplusplus/README.md

     package require expr++

-The changes this package brings get into effect after loading it.
+Changes get into effect after loading the package.

 Beside replacing existing functions the package adds some new expr functions: